Joe Tripician

-Joseph Tripician, also known as Joe Tripician and Joe Trip, is an American producer, writer, screenwriter, film director, songwriter, playwright and performer.
-He is best known for the documentaries Borders and Metaphoria and his memoir Balkanized at Sunrise, based on Tripician's journey to the Balkans in 1997.
+Joseph Tripician, also known as Joe Trip, is an American producer, writer, screenwriter, film director, songwriter, playwright and performer.
+He is best known for the documentaries Borders and Metaphoria, and his memoir Balkanized at Sunrise, based on his 1997 journey to the Balkans.

 1980s – Music videos, Borders and other documentaries

-In 1980, Tripician worked as editor of the documentary Memories of Duke, directed by Gary Keys and based on the biography of the famous American composer, pianist, and bandleader of a jazz orchestra Duke Ellington.
+In 1980, Tripician edited the documentary Memories of Duke, directed by Gary Keys and based on the biography of composer, pianist, and bandleader Duke Ellington.
 At the same time, he wrote and directed the short film Shrapnel Training Course, a parody infomercial satirizing the CIA.
-From 1979 to 1981 Tripician produced video recordings of live performances of over 100 different bands at the New York City nightclub Hurrah.”
+From 1979 to 1981 Tripician produced video recordings of live performances of over 100 different bands at the New York City nightclub Hurrah.

-Later, Tripician produced and co-directed several musical videos included in a compilation called Danspak, which was distributed by Sony Video Software and released, in three parts (1982, 1984 and 1986).
-Some of the videos included were "Hip Hop, Be Bop (Don't Stop)," by Man Parrish, "Pointy Head Gear," by Shöx Lumania, "Jimmy, Gimme Your Love," by Michael Musto & The Must, and "Alien Girl," by Richard Bone, in 1982; "I've Got A Right," by The Lenny Kaye Connection, and "Sweet Jane," a cover of The Velvet Underground's song performed by The Jim Carroll Band, in 1984 (that video featured a cameo appearance of the late American songwriter Lou Reed); "Grace," by The Ordinaires, "Skintight Tina," by Prince Charles Alexander, and "Buttercup," by Stevie Wonder performed by Carl Anderson, both released in 1985.
+Later, Tripician produced and co-directed several musical videos included in a compilation called Danspak, which was distributed by Sony Video Software and released in three parts (1982, 1984 and 1986).
+The videos included "Hip Hop, Be Bop (Don't Stop)," by Man Parrish, "Pointy Head Gear," by Shöx Lumania, "Jimmy, Gimme Your Love," by Michael Musto & The Must, and "Alien Girl," by Richard Bone, in 1982; "I've Got A Right," by The Lenny Kaye Connection, and "Sweet Jane," a cover of The Velvet Underground's song performed by The Jim Carroll Band, in 1984 (that video featured a cameo appearance of the late songwriter Lou Reed); "Grace," by The Ordinaires, "Skintight Tina," by Prince Charles Alexander, and "Buttercup," by Stevie Wonder and performed by Carl Anderson, both released in 1985.

 In 1984, Tripician and his partner Merrill Aldighieri were listed in the Rolling Stone Book of Rock Video as one of the twenty top video directors in the world.

-1990s – Metaphoria, Aliens and Ozark Melody with Jeff Buckley
+1990s – Metaphoria, aliens and "Ozark Melody" with Jeff Buckley

-In 1997, Tripician's paperback book The Official Alien Abductee's Handbook was published by Andrews and McMeel.
-That book was the inspiration for Melodies for Abductees, a pop-music album which included the novelty song "Ozark Melody," composed by Tripician, Frederick Reed and American songwriter Jeff Buckley, who also sang and performed guitar and mandolin on it.
-Tripician also co-directed with Jakov Sedlar the feature documentary Tudjman, narrated by the American actor Martin Sheen and based on the biography of the Croatian president, Franjo Tudjman.
+In 1997, Tripician's paperback book the Official Alien Abductee's Handbook was published by Andrews and McMeel.
+It was the inspiration for Melodies for Abductees, a pop album which included the novelty song "Ozark Melody," composed by Tripician, Frederick Reed, and songwriter Jeff Buckley, who also sang and performed guitar and mandolin on it.

+Tripician also co-directed with Jakov Sedlar the feature documentary Tudjman, narrated by actor Martin Sheen and based on the biography of Croatian president Franjo Tudjman.
 Later that year, Tripician traveled to the Balkans, after being hired by the Croatian government to write Tudjman's official biography.
 The working title of that book was In Tito's Shadow.
 After granting Tripician editorial control of the book and receiving the complete manuscript, the content caused a controversy within the Tudjman government, and the book was summarily banned.

-In May 2002, Joe performed his one-man play Balkanized at Sunrise at Dixon Place Theater in New York City.
-The play was based on his 1997 trip to the Balkans.
-Joe subsequently published his story in a memoir of the same name.
+In May 2002, Tripician performed his one-man play Balkanized at Sunrise at Dixon Place Theater in New York City.
+It was based on his 1997 trip to the Balkans.
+He subsequently published his story in a memoir of the same name.